 When it comes to visiting California, Australians are a fairly predictable bunch.
-We flock to Los Angeles and San Francisco by the droves, dance our way through Coachella and Burning Man by the thousands, and this pattern has repeated itself for decades.
+We flock to Los Angeles and San Francisco by the droves, dance our way through Coachella and Say Goodbye to Sydney’s Iconic Manly Ferries by the thousands, and this pattern has repeated itself for decades.
 But what happened to the days of just flying somewhere and figuring it out as you go?
 When you could just rent a car then choose your own adventure.
 Well, as I found out recently in California’s Gold Country, the good old days could be back better than ever.

 The Gold Country is an area of northeastern California that hugs the west side of the Sierra Nevada Range.
 The region is home to the largest mass migration in U.S history when gold was discovered in 1848, and the ensuing 300,000 “49ers” headed west in search of flakes, nuggets and fortune.
 But whilst gold mining is more a hobby than an industry these days, the combination of mountains, rivers, history, architecture, wine, affordability, friendly people and breathtaking roads make it the perfect location for an old fashioned road trip.